Gaur-95/drone-apocalypse-FPS-Shooter-/README.md

 ## **Overview**

-*Countdown Carnage* is a fast-paced first-person shooter where players battle waves of flying drones in a dark, dystopian city.
+*Drone Apocalypse* is a fast-paced first-person shooter where players battle waves of flying drones in a dark, dystopian city.
 The game features a dynamic combat system, intelligent drone AI, and timed gameplay mechanics where every kill extends the countdown timer.
 Developed entirely in Unreal Engine 5 using Blueprints, this project showcases my proficiency in AI programming, combat mechanics, and user interface design.

 ---